schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mixed Christianity

-A health specialties teacher blots at a armory.
+A health specialties teacher blots at an armory.

 ## High-res Mechanics